SumoLogic/sumologic-documentation/docs/search/get-started-with-search/build-search/keyword-search-expressions.md

 By default, keyword expressions are case-insensitive.
 Technically there isn't a way to define case sensitivity in the keyword search  expression, you will have to define this with an operator.

-After the keyword search expression, to search for case sensitive keywords, you can use the [parse regex operator] (../../search-query-language/parse-operators/02-Parse-Variable-Patterns-Using-Regex.md).
+After the keyword search expression, to search for case sensitive keywords, you can use the [parse regex operator](../../search-query-language/parse-operators/parse-variable-patterns-using-regex.md).
 You should still specify the keyword in the scope of the query, before the first pipe "\|", to keep the search efficient.

 For example, if you want to search for the keyword "**info**" in lowercase, you'd use this query: